Topic

 At Anonyome Labs™, we believe telephony should be private by design.
-This article explains how modern calling works, why traditional systems are vulnerable, and how tools like MySudo® are redefining how we communicate without exposure.
+This article explains how modern calling works.
+It also discusses the risks of traditional systems.
+Finally, it shows how tools like MySudo® enable private communication.

 What is telephony?